Penn Wharton Student Helping People Across US Find COVID-19 Vaccines With Findashot.org

 PHILADELPHIA (CBS) — Getting a COVID vaccine appointment may have just gotten easier.
 Eyewitness News reporter Kimberly Davis introduces us to the man behind findashot.org.

-A Wharton MBA student just made finding a vaccination appointment a little easier.
-After his loved ones struggled to get an appointment, David Newell thought of a solution.READ MORE: Man Breaks Into Delaware County Home While 15-Year-Old Learning Virtually Was Home Alone, Police Say
+A Wharton MBA for Executives student just made finding a vaccination appointment a little easier.
+After his loved ones struggled to get an appointment, David Newell thought of a solution.READ MORE: Eagles' Jalen Mills Talks 2020 Season, Carson Wentz Trade: 'It Was The Right Move For The Team'

 “I was frustrated with the experience that my parents had finding a vaccine appointment.
 So I started developing a toolset to help them search multiple pharmacies,” Newell said.